 Sohoton cave tour

 Siargao is a small island quite far east in the Philippines.
 To the southwest of it lies another island group called Bucas, which are even smaller.
 We had decided to take a day trip to the Sohoton cave, which lies on Bucas Grande.
 This island might sound big, but it turned out to be way smaller than Siargao.
 I had no idea what we had booked, but a boat tour sounded fantastic.
 An organized day trip with no responsibility was just the thing I needed to get into vacation mode.
-Siargao was my last stop in the Philippines and it was time to relax..
+Siargao was my last stop in the Philippines and it was time to relax.

 The arranged pickup for the Sohoton cave tour was between 6:30 and 8am from the Happiness Beach resort.
 Quite a long time span, but thankfully the small bus arrived already at 7am.
 After collecting a few more we drove for 20 minutes to reach the place where our boat was moored.
-When we arrived I was convinced that it was right place, nothing looked less like a port than that place.
-But eventually, after more waiting, there was a boat and got everybody on board.
+When we arrived I was not convinced that it was right place, nothing looked less like a port than that place.
+But eventually, after more waiting, there was a boat and everybody got on board.

 all on board @Siargao